VERTU: Handle with care.

 They have swagger, bordering arrogance.

-Their vibe is “If you like our stuff great, if you don’t fuck off.”
+Their vibe is “If you don’t like our stuff you can fuck right off.”

 WE MADE SOME RULES FOR OURSELVES: